Nels-G/Nels-G-mokaaResidence/README.md

 ## 📖 About

-Mokaa Residence is a comprehensive hotel management platform that provides:
+Mokaa Residence is a custom hotel management platform developed for a private client, featuring:

 - 🛏️ **Suite Management** - Browse and book luxurious suites
 - 🍽️ **Restaurant Services** - Explore dining options and menus